 Enjoy some of our favorite picks from CSO:

 - The 25 worst passwords of 2019, and 8 tips for improving password security

 - Marriott data breach FAQ: How did it happen and what was the impact?

 - How the Tour de France secures its broadcast from disruption

 Today we reviewed the top 10 cybersecurity blog posts, and we hope that along with seeing some familiar names, you've learned about a few.
 We ran a poll on Twitter to get some insight into the reading habits of our followers and the majority disclosed that they read 0-2 cybersecurity/infosec blogs a day.

 We believe that making it a habit to read at least one article per day is a great way to stay plugged into the threat landscape, learn about hot and emerging threats, and simply stay 'in the know' about all things cybersecurity.

 Let us know what you've liked on our list, and if there's a blog or blog author we've missed!

 Did reading about all of these blogs reporting on different cybercrime investigations inspire you to start your own?
 Why not start with your own assets, both known and unknown?
-Attack Surface Reduction - ASR provides you with just that, the ability to contain and monitor a directory of your known and suspected assets to catch emerging threats before they become an attack.
+Attack Surface Intelligence - ASI provides you with just that, the ability to contain and monitor a directory of your known and suspected assets to catch emerging threats before they become an attack.
 For more information, contact our sales team today!